-During the nine-month periods ended September 30, 2022 and 2021, the Company recognized treatment revenues and device revenues from 2 device sales from LBB Applied Technology Inc., a shareholder of the Company and key distributor for the Company in the United States.
+During the years ended December 31, 2022 and 2021, the Company recognized treatment revenues and device revenues from 2 device sales from LBB Applied Technology Inc., a shareholder of the Company and key distributor for the Company in the United States.

-The Company has a shareholder and director, who is employed by the KITE Research Institute at the University Health Network in Toronto, Canada (KITE), an Institution over which he has significant influence and to which the Company is committed to a long-term license agreement (note 19), requiring the semi-annual payment of royalty fees.
+The Company has a shareholder and director, who is employed by the KITE Research Institute at the University Health Network in Toronto, Canada (KITE), an Institution over which he has significant influence and to which the Company is committed to a long-term license agreement (see Contingent Liabilities), requiring the semi-annual payment of royalty fees.
 In addition, the Company has entered into contracts with this Institution to sell MyndMove devices, which have been modified for research purposes; and to purchase research and development (R&D) services.

 In 2017, the Board approved the remuneration of a director, related to interim CEO services provided to the Company in addition to his role as director.
-As at September 30, 2022 and December 31, 2021, the entire \$75,000 amount remains unpaid and is included in trade and other payables.
+As at December 31, 2022, the entire \$75,000 amount remains unpaid and is included in deferred expenses (2021 - trade and other payables).